-This will drop all chunks from the hypertable conditions that only include data older than the specified duration of 25 years, and will not delete any individual rows of data in chunks.
+This drops all chunks from the hypertable conditions that only include data older than the specified duration of 25 years, and does not delete any individual rows of data in chunks.

 We can combine continuous aggregation and data retention policies to implement downsampling on our data.
 We can downsample high fidelity raw data into summaries via continuous aggregation and then discard the underlying raw observations from our hypertable, while retaining our aggregated version of the data.

 We can also take this a step further, by applying data retention policies (or using drop_chunks) on continuous aggregates themselves, since they are a special kind of hypertable.
 The only restrictions at this time is that you cannot apply compression or continuous aggregation to these hypertables.